aneenajohn/e-commerce-app-with-backend/README.md

      - Rating

 ### 2) Cart Page
-  * Move to wishlist from cart
+  * Move to wishlist from cart -> Done

 ### 3) Wishlist page
   * Move to cart from wishlist